House Small Business Committee

 2. Witness List

-The Committee on Small Business Subcommittee on Economic Growth, Tax, and Capital Access will meet for a hearing titled, “Small Business Retirement Plans and the IRS’ Employee Plans Fee Change.”
-The hearing is scheduled to begin at 10:00 A.M. on Tuesday, April 17, 2018 in Room 2360 of the Rayburn House Office Building.
+The Committee on Small Business will meet for a hearing titled, “Communities That Think Small and Win Big.”
+The hearing is scheduled to begin at 11:00 A.M. on Wednesday, June 20, 2018 in Room 2360 of the Rayburn House Office Building.

 1. Hearing Notice